2023 French pension reform strikes: Morning and afternoon

-No-confidence vote
+No-confidence votes

-It was confirmed on 18 March that the two no-confidence motions filed against the government will be debated beginning Monday, 20 March.
-The Republicans' leader has announced his intention not to support either motion, but The Times has reported some LR MPs may defy him.
+It was confirmed on 18 March that two no-confidence motions filed against the government will be debated beginning Monday, 20 March.
+The Republicans' leader has announced his intention not to support either motion, but The Times reported some LR MPs may defy him.

-A poll found that over two-thirds of the French public wanted the no-confidence vote to succeed - despite the likelihood of it doing so being slim - and for Prime Minister Borne to resign regardless of its success or not.
+A poll found that over two-thirds of the French public wanted the no-confidence vote to succeed – despite the likelihood of it doing so being slim – and for Prime Minister Borne to resign regardless of its success or not.

 The debate began at 4pm in the National Assembly, with opposition MPs "booing and jeering [the Prime Minister] when she took to the podium".
 She commented that the government "has never gone so far to form a compromise" to pass the pension reform laws.

+The author of the transpartisan motion, Charles de Courson, spoke that the removal of the government was "the only way of stopping the social and political crisis in this country". Éric Ciotti, leader of the Republicans, said invoking Article 49.3 was "a result of many years of political failures" that brought to the fore "a profound crisis in our constitution", but did not think the no-confidence votes was the solution required.

 Both motions of no-confidence failed.
-The trans-partisan vote of no confidence failed by nine votes.

-Journalist Benjamin Dodman claimed that Borne et al. would use, and "spin", the success in the no-confidence motions as a measure of how "democratically legitimate" the pension reforms measures are.
+The trans-partisan vote of no confidence failed by nine votes, while National Rally's no-confidence motion only received 94 votes, after other opposition parties declared their intention to not vote for it.
+Only 19 members of the Republicans voted for the transpartisan motion; France 24 commented that over half of the Republican MPs would have needed to vote in favour for the motion to pass.

-France 24 reported that NUPES MPs did not expect the transpartisan no-confidence vote they were part of to be so close.
-Some MPs on the left held up paper reading "On continue" ("We will continue") during the proclamation of the results.
+Nevertheless, France 24 reported that NUPES MPs did not expect the transpartisan no-confidence vote they were part of to be so close.
+Immediately after, LFI MPs shouted "Resign!" at Prime Minister Borne, and held placards reading "We'll meet in the streets," while it was also reported left-wing MPs held up paper reading "On continue" ("We will continue") during the proclamation of the results.
 Prime Minister Borne tweeted that "We are coming to the end of the democratic process of this essential reform for our country.
 I assumed my responsibility and that of my government with humility and seriousness."
 She visited the Élysée presidential palace a short time after the government won the non-confidence votes.
 France 24 revealed that Macron was to meet Prime Minister Borne in the morning of 21 March, the speaker of the National Assembly and the head of the senate over lunch, and with MPs from his Renaissance bloc in the evening.
-They reported some opposition MPs were "exploring legal avenues to challenge the law before the Constitutional Council, which must rule on the constitutionality of the reforms before they can be implemented", and that Melenchon "has called on people to "express themselves everywhere and in all circumstances to force the withdrawal of the pension reform"."
+Journalist Benjamin Dodman claimed that Borne et al. would use, and "spin", the success in the no-confidence motions as a measure of how "democratically legitimate" the pension reforms measures are.